gaoxam123/NewspaperApp/README.md

-# NewspaperApp
+# CandiesApp
-Personal implemented application for reading newspapers in multiple languagues
+Personal implemented application for browsing and purchasing confections